Links to all tutorial articles (same as those on the Exam pages)Modeling portfolio variance in Excel

 This formula is not really scalable to real life situations where a portfolio may consist of tens or hundreds of securities.
 What we really need for that is matrices, and Excel.
 This tutorial looks at how portfolio risk calculations can be modeled within Excel.
 You are unlikely to be asked to do this in the exam, in fact the multiple choice format is very poorly suited to testing such knowledge.
 Yet this is useful should you wish to see how this really would work in practice, or wish to test some additional ideas, for example, the impact of changing correlations on portfolio volatility.

 The variance of a portfolio of correlated assets can be written as WTvW, where W is a column vector (ie a matrix with a single column) containing the weights of different assets in the portfolio.
-V is the covariance matrix, and WT is the transpose of the matrix W.
+V is the covariance matrix, and Wis the transpose of the matrix W.

 So for two assets, the combined variance of the portfolio can be written as follows in matrix notation: